Bill Hayes (baseball)

-William Ernest Hayes (born October 24, 1957), nicknamed "Wild Bill", is a former catcher for the Chicago Cubs (1980–81).
+William Ernest Hayes (born October 24, 1957), nicknamed "Wild Bill", is an American former catcher for the Chicago Cubs (1980–81).
 After his playing career he became a coach for the San Francisco Giants.

-Early life and playing career
+Early life

 Born in Cheverly, Maryland, Hayes grew up in North Platte, Nebraska and graduated from St. Patrick High School.

+College career

 Hayes caught the eye of coach Bob Warn at Iowa Western Community College and was offered a scholarship at Indiana State when Warn took the head coaching position there in 1976.
 Hayes played three seasons at Indiana State (1976–78).

 In 1978, his junior season at Indiana State, Hayes was an all-conference player and led the team with 13 home runs.
 He batted .317 with 48 RBI (in 53 games) and threw out 18 of 21 runners attempting to steal.

+Professional career

+Draft and minor leagues

 Hayes was the Cubs' first-round draft selection and the 13th overall pick in 1978.

+Chicago Cubs (1980–1981)

 In two years in the majors, he played in five games and had nine at-bats, two hits, one double, .222 batting average, .222 on-base percentage, .333 slugging percentage, and 3 total bases.